 Indeed, gas is seeing an unrivalled surge in popularity, in line with a growing demand for cleaner energy.
 And the recent pandemic has only pushed these timelines for change forward.
 The sector is cautiously optimistic about the future.

 With that in mind – and a whole host of potential projects on the horizon – there’s perhaps no better time to start preparing for the future than now.

 Even if you’re not currently looking for oil and gas jobs, keeping yourself in the loop and up to date with industry news.
 Being prepared to send off your resume is vital if you want to clinch the perfect oil and gas job when it comes around.

 Here are some easy steps you can take to ensure that happens.

-It’s also a good idea to go through and update your contact details and references, for instance: it’s easily forgotten, but it could make all the difference when a recruiter gets in touch.
+It’s also a good idea to go through and update your contact details and references.
+It’s easily forgotten, but it could make all the difference when a recruiter gets in touch.

 Format it the right way

-The Oil and Gas industry has been experiencing huge changes.
-Demand for gas is surging across the world, whilst new approaches like ‘fracking’ have become an ever-more popular option for extracting valuable resources.
-Furthermore, technology is set to have an impact on all areas of the industry, from using drone technology to scan rigs and identify areas for maintenance, to using advanced analytics to calculate the best places, and the best way, to drill for oil or gas.
+Technology is set to impact all areas of the industry, from using drone technology to scan rigs and identify areas for maintenance, to using advanced analytics to calculate the best places and the ways to drill.